abcarroll/simple-ansi-escape/README.md

 ### Always reset

-One last thing to note, when you use ANSI Escape Codes, you are sending escape sequences that are interpreted directly by the shell.
-The shell does not care or explicitly do a rest when a process (php-cli) ends, therefore if you do not end your formatting, the formatting will persist after your script terminates.
+One last thing to note, when you use ANSI Escape Codes, you are sending escape sequences that are interpreted directly by the terminal.
+The terminal does not care or explicitly do a rest when a process (php-cli) ends, therefore if you do not end your formatting, the formatting will persist after your script terminates.
 To test this simply call `ansi_esc('text/green')` in a script by itself.
-Once your script terminates, your shell prompt and any subsequent commands will still be green.
+Once your script terminates, your terminal prompt and any subsequent commands will still be green.

-In development, if you forget to reset an escape sequence and are left with an ugly shell prompt, simply type `reset` at your shell to reset it.  __Do NOT__ rely on this feature for production scripts.
+In development, if you forget to reset an escape sequence and are left with an ugly prompt, simply type `reset` at your shell to reset it.  __Do NOT__ rely on this feature for production scripts.

 ## Formatting Syntax, Names